yuxwind/epsilonResnet/README.md

 	+ In get_config(), a InferenceRunner() instance is added for side supervision; a LearningRateSetter() instance is added for adaptive learning rate.
 	+ The variable discarded_cnt is to count the number of discarded layers.

 ## imagenet-epsilon-resnet.py
-This is the training code of [epsilon-ResNet](https://arxiv.org/abs/1804.01661) on ImageNet.
-The experiment results on Pre-activatation ResNet(the standard one) and epsilon-ResNet of 101 layers are as below.
-Two epsilon values 2.0 and 2.1 give out 20.12% and 25.60% compression ratio seperately.
+This is the training code of [&epsilon;-ResNet](https://arxiv.org/abs/1804.01661) on ImageNet.
+The experiment results on Pre-activatation ResNet(the standard one) and &epsilon;-ResNet of 101 layers are as below.
+Two &epsilon; values 2.0 and 2.1 give out 20.12% and 25.60% compression ratio seperately.

 <img src="figures/imagenet-val-error.png" class="center" width="450" height="300"/>